 Inflation, in the simplest terms, is the rising costs of commodities and services in the country, whether it’s food, housing, fuel, light, transportation and communication.

 You must have heard your parents talk about how prices have risen over the years.
-Did you know that a tola (10 grams) of gold was priced at ₹3,200² in 1990?
-It now costs almost Rs 53,000!
+Did you know that a tola (10 grams) of gold was priced at ₹3,200/-1 in 1990?
+It now costs almost Rs 73,000!

 Inflation is caused by a blend of many factors and has become even more complex with the coronavirus pandemic and consequent lockdowns and labour shortages.
 Reasons like increasing demand for goods and services, rising costs of raw materials and wages, devaluation of the currency, and increasing taxes and subsidies - can all contribute to rising inflation.

-So, How Does Inflation Affect You?
+How Does Inflation Impact Life Insurance?

 As we can see, inflation has a direct impact on our everyday expenses (grocery bills, utilities, fuel, etc.) as well as long-term investments (buying a house, children’s education, etc.).
 You will have to pay more for every product and so, the higher the inflation, the lower your purchasing power.
 You cannot use the same amount of money to buy the same things in the future.